 Butch: Gender expression and presentation which is very typically associated with masculinity.

-Cisgender: Refers to an individual whose gender identity aligns with the one typically associated with the sex assigned to them at birth.
+Cisgender: Sometimes shortened to 'cis', refers to an individual whose gender identity aligns with the one typically associated with the sex assigned to them at birth.

 Closeted: Describes a person who is not open about their sexual orientation or gender identity.